-24 24 24 24 24 0August 20018
+20 August 2018

 5.11.
 Coat, Service Blue.
 With arms hanging naturally, sleeves should end ¼ inch from the heel of the thumb.
 Bottom of the coat should be fingertip length when hands are slightly cupped.
 All buttons must be buttoned and NOTHING is carried in outside pockets.
 Flat items may be carried in the inside pockets.
 The coat may be removed in classrooms or in the media center when it becomes uncomfortably warm or when a lab coat must be worn, or it may be unbuttoned in the classroom to avoid binding or wrinkling.
 It will NOT be unbuttoned or removed in public areas (hallways, common areas, or cafeteria).
 When removed it will be hung up or carefully draped over the back of a chair .
 The coat must be put back on and BUTTONED before leaving the classroom.
-The coat will have the unit patch on the right sleeve and the AFJROTC patch on the left sleeve as prescribed in AFROTCI 36-9.
-Reference Figure 5.2.
+The coat will have the unit patch on the right sleeve and the AFJROTC patch on the left sleeve as prescribed in Figure 5.2.

 5.12.
 Cap, Blue Service ("Wheel Cap").
 This is an optional item for cadet officers and Command CMSgt only.
 It is worn squarely on the head with a two finger spacing between the bridge of the nose and the bill of the cap.
 Service cap will have a plain visor.
 Reference Figure 5.1.